-10.1 INTRODUCTION10-3
+10.1 INTRODUCTION10-

-10.2 ONCE MODULE PINS
+10.2 ONCE MODULE PINS10-3

-10.3 ONCE CONTROLLER
+10.3 ONCE CONTROLLER10-4

-10.4 ONCE MEMORY BREAKPOINT LOGIC 10-10
+10.4 ONCE MEMORY BREAKPOINT LOGIC10-10

 10.5 ONCE TRACE LOGIC

-10.6 METHODS OF ENTERING THE DEBUG MODE 10-17
+10.6 METHODS OF ENTERING THE DEBUG MODE

-10.7 PIPELINE INFORMATION AND OGDB REGISTER 10-19
+10.7 PIPELINE INFORMATION AND OGDBR

 10.8 TRACE BUFFER

-10.9 ONCE COMMANDS AND SERIAL PROTOCOL 10-24
+10.9 ONCE COMMANDS AND SERIAL PROTOCOL10-23

-10.10 TARGET SITE DEBUG SYSTEM REQUIREMENTS 10-25
+10.10 TARGET SITE DEBUG SYSTEM REQUIREMENTS 10-24

 10.11 EXAMPLES OF USING THE ONCE

-10 12 EXAMPLES OF JTAG AND ONCE INTERACTION 10-30
+10.12 EXAMPLES OF JTAG AND ONCE INTERACTION 10-29

 The DSP56600 core On-Chip Emulation (OnCETM) module provides a means of interacting with the DSP56600 core and its peripherals non-intrusively so that a user can examine registers, memory, or on-chip peripherals, thus facilitating hardware and software development on the DSP56600 core processor.
-To achieve this, special circuits and dedicated pins on the DSP56600 core are defined to avoid sacrificing any user-accessible on-chip resource.
+To achieve this, special circuits and dedicated pins on the DSP56602 are defined to avoid sacrificing any user-accessible on-chip resource.
 The OnCE module resources can be accessed only after executing the JTAG instruction ENABLE_ONCE (these resources are accessible even when the chip is operating in Normal mode).
 See Section 12, JTAG Port, for a description of the JTAG functionality and its relation to the OnCE.
 Figure 10-1 shows the block diagram of the OnCE module.